-Now, if you haven’t replaced a bathroom vanity (which I assume that this is you—why else would you consult this article, otherwise?), you will find yourself groping in the dark, asking yourself what comes next after turning off the valves, or after removing the vanity top.
+Now, suppose you haven’t replaced a bathroom vanity (which I assume that this is you—why else would you consult this article, otherwise?).
+In that case, you will find yourself groping in the dark, asking yourself what comes next after turning off the valves, or after removing the vanity top.

-That’s why it’s essential to consult how-to articles detailing this process so that you are not entirely blind in the replacement of your bathroom vanity.
+That’s why it’s essential to consult how-to articles detailing this process so that you are not entirely blind in replacing your bathroom vanity.

 Are you comfortable with a certain amount of plumbing work?

-Generally speaking, removing the installation of the vanity (countertop and cabinet) is the easiest part when replacing the whole vanity.
+Generally speaking, removing the vanity (countertop and cabinet) is the easiest part when replacing the whole vanity.
 The hardest comes with the plumbing work and its connection to your house’s plumbing system.

 How good is your caulking skill?

 Most vanities are glued to the wall, and yours probably is, too.
 To remove your existing vanity and replace it with a new one, you would need to remove the caulking (to separate the vanity from the wall).
 You’d have to use a sharp knife and get in between the crevice adjoining the vanity and the wall.
 You have to be as close to the wall as possible, to remove as much caulking as you can.